FIND AN ADTAV DRIVER TRAINER TODAY

 Some Questions You Should Ask When Contacting a Driving School

-- Does the Instructor have a current Driving Instructor Licence (DIA)?
-You can check the status by entering the Instructor’s Authority number on the Commercial Passenger Vehicles Victoria.
+- Does the driver trainer have a current Driving Instructor Authority/Licence (DIA)?
+You can check the status by entering the driver trainer’s DIA number on the Commercial Passenger Vehicles Victoria.

 - Are they an ADTAV Member?
 If so, they must adhere to the ADTAV Code of Practice.